TaoHuang13/hindsight-experience-replay-with-demo/README.md

 # Hindsight Experience Replay with Demonstrations
-Pytorch implementation of [Hindsight Experience Replay](https://arxiv.org/abs/1707.01495) (HER) with expert demonstrations.
-Please refer to the origincal paper [Overcoming Exploration in Reinforcement Learning with Demonstrations](https://arxiv.org/abs/1709.1008) for more details.
+PyTorch implementation of [Hindsight Experience Replay](https://arxiv.org/abs/1707.01495) (HER) with expert demonstrations.
+Please refer to the original paper [Overcoming Exploration in Reinforcement Learning with Demonstrations](https://arxiv.org/abs/1709.1008) for more details.
 ## Acknowledgement
 - [OpenAI Baselines](https://github.com/openai/baselines) for the tensorflow -based implementation.
 - [SurRoL](https://github.com/med-air/SurRoL]) for the training and testing simulation platform.